appleeh/leviathan/README.md

 # leviathan
 C++ Big Data Solution

-> I would like to provide a more convenient and convenient c++ library
+> I would like to provide a more easy-to-use and convenient c++ library

 > I still have so many things to do